 - Reusable mounting putty (made by Scotch, Elmer’s, Dap and others), optional

 - Measure the surface.
 You want the liner to cover the entire surface with no big gaps at the edges.

 - Mark the dimensions and cutting lines.

-- Cut the liner.
+- Cut the shelf lining.

 - If you want to make sure the liner doesn’t slip, put a little blob of reusable mounting putty in each corner.

 - Load up your shelves and drawers!